 Engineered Bioactive Interfaces and Devices focuses on the novel design of architectures that interact with biological systems and promote a desired response.
 These advanced architectures have numerous applications ranging from tissue engineering, to sensing systems, to drug delivery.
 REU students will have the opportunity to learn about three cross-disciplinary research themes that form the foundation of the research in this area.
 They include 1) “Novel Bioactive Architectures”, 2) “Cell/Protein Interactions at Interfaces”, and 3) “Integration into Devices”.

 The program involves faculty and graduate student mentors from various academic programs including Chemical Engineering, Materials Engineering, Biomedical Engineering, Anatomy & Neurobiology, Chemistry, and Pharmaceutical Sciences.
-View 2015 sample schedule.
+View REU Schedule 2016.